BritishPandaChick/100-days-of-code/log.md

 **Thoughts** Consulted the W3schools template to see what was wrong with my menu and realized their page worked with some JavaScript.
 Added a function to get the menu items to appear in the menu area of the web page.
 Once I added the function, everything started to appear on the page.
 Besides adding new content, I added more menu items to the menu and changed some of the text in the header area.

 **Link(s) to work**: [30 Days 30 Sites Day 5-Restaurant Menu](https://codepen.io/BritishPandaChick/full/zEGreo/)

+### Day 31: September 16, 2017

+**Today's Progress**: Made a monster for Daily CSS Images.
+Tried making the staypuft marshmallow man from the original Ghostbusters movie.

+**Thoughts** I wasn't quite sure what monster to make, but I decided to make the staypuft marshmallow man's face since I had marshmallows on the brain and the facial design itself was very simple to make.
+Everything started off well on CodePen with the face.
+I did a really good job on the eyes and getting the head.
+I did some googling and looked at some of my previous projects to see how to do the mouth.
+I ultimately found a tutorial on Google and based my mouth on the design they used.
+The biggest struggle is the hat.
+I was playing with the transform property in CSS, but I was having a hard time getting the top and middle to get close to each other with the margins.
+I did the best I could, but it doesn't quite fit on the side of the head like the one in the movie.

+**Link(s) to work**: [Daily CSS Images Day 19-Monster](https://codepen.io/BritishPandaChick/full/MEabxm/)